davidbliu/pbl-link-extension/README.md

 # Installation
 To install this tool,
+ 1. click "Download Zip" (button on the right side of this page)
- 1. download as a zip and extract the folder somewhere on your machine.
+ 2. extract the folder somewhere on your machine (for example, your desktop)
- 2. add the extension to chrome by visiting chrome://extensions and selecting "developer mode"
+ 3. add the extension to chrome by visiting chrome://extensions and selecting "developer mode"
- 3. click "load unpacked extension" and select the root folder for this project (from wherever you extracted it on your desktop)
+ 4. click "load unpacked extension" and select the folder for this project (from wherever you extracted it on your desktop)
- 4. start using it!
+ 5. start using it!